Command the Cloud

 To use this command we need to following information:

-To figure out what these values should be, we can use some OpenStack CLI commands.
+To figure out the name of the image to use, we can use an OpenStack CLI command.

-Since we are going to be running a series of OpenStack commands to get the above information, to save a little typing, lets start by entering into the OpenStack command prompt.
+Since we are going to be running a series of OpenStack commands to create our volume and virtual machine, to save a little typing, lets start by entering into the OpenStack command prompt.

 You can use the openstack command in one of two ways.
 First you can use it to run a single command once, like we have already done with openstack image list when we were checking to make sure our authentication worked, or you can run only the openstack command by its self and enter multiple OpenStack commands one after the other without having to first type openstack which can be useful if you know you want to run a number of different OpenStack commands at once.
 Lets quickly try it.